-Welcome to The Southsider Voice .... for the most current edition, click on the front page.
+Welcome to The Southsider Voice, Decatur Township zoned edition and CLASSIFIEDS East and West .... for the most current editions, SCROLL AND CLICK ON THE FRONT PAGE OF YOUR CHOICE.
 It will direct you to the full edition.
-HIT DOWNLOAD when there.
+HIT DOWNLOAD once you're there.

-The Southsider Voice, owned by Kelly Sawyers, has a newsprint / digital audience of more than 60,000 weekly and covers the Southside of Indianapolis, from downtown, South to Stones Crossing in Center Grove, West to Highway 37 and East to Emerson Avenue.
+The Southsider Voice, owned by Kelly Sawyers, has a newsprint / digital audience of more than 60,000 weekly and covers the Southside of Indianapolis, from downtown, Ft.
+Square, Beech Grove, Southport, Whiteland, Center Grove, Franklin Township, Perry Township and White River Townships.
+The Voice also has a zoned edition in Decatur Township that launched March 2, 2022.
 The paper is an excellent conduit for news, opinions and features.

 Editor A training device that will revolutionize baseball and softball training for all ages and skill levels is announced today by a group of Southside entrepreneurs.
 The patented device, now owned by BU Technologies and rebranded Perfect Swing, improves the hitter’s acceleration of his or her swing at the “point of impact,” according to officials of newly incorporated BU Technologies.
 “There is nothing out there like this,” exclaimed Joe Gilliland, president and CEO of Sheet Metal Models Machine & Tool Co., Inc., and vice president of BU Technologies “The final prototype is good enough to go to market.
 There is a lot that goes into this mechanism, but everybody associated with this project has everything on the right key, the right chord, and the right song.”
 The Perfect Swing is a practice device “to help further develop the feel and muscle memory of a proper swing,” according to its U.S. patent.
 Essentially, the swing training device features a specific sport handle, a shaft, and a slidable weight that moves to a distal end that contacts a stop, creating an audible “snap” giving the swinger tactile and audible feedback to the success of the swing.
 Area coaches and athletes are praising the Perfect Swing (see comments by Bobby Plump and Scott Fleming).
 The device’s inventor is Michael “Mick” Davenport of Pomeroy, Ohio, who came up with the concept and made a workable prototype.
 He has a degree in exercise physiology from Ohio University where he became involved with the university’s mechanics program that tests various sports products.
 He also has coached baseball players from T-ball through American Legion.
 “I was looking for something that a multitude of players could use to teach them the proper timing, proper swing mechanics, and improve their velocity at the point of impact,” Davenport recalled in an exclusive interview with The Southsider Voice.
 “And that’s what this (Perfect Swing) does with a resistance tube and a slide at the end.
 It’s all of your muscle groups and sequence that causes that weight to slide and hit the end of the shaft.
 When that happens, you will be at the full velocity and proper timing of your swing.”
 Davenport continued, “That’s what produces power – velocity at the point of impact.
 People think it’s only swing velocity that matters, but it’s the point of impact that matters.”
 About 12 years ago, Davenport realized the potential of his idea but did not have the where-with-all to manufacture a prototype or market a final device.
 He continued to be dissatisfied with his talks with other suitors.
 Then Davenport recalled a meeting that took place in southern Ohio in 2002 with Beech Grove entrepreneur Joe Wolfla.
 At the time, Davenport was a Meigs County Commissioner and Wolfla was representing a group that wanted to develop a residential project.
 He recognized Wolfla for his ability to introduce and complete a project.
 “I like to tinker with stuff and invent things, but it doesn’t do any good unless someone can take it and run with it, and Joe has that ability,” Davenport said.
 “We both have a sports background.
 He knows how to move a business along.”
 After talking with Davenport, Wolfla reached out to Gilliland, a former NCAA and IHSAA basketball referee, to see if SMM would have any interest in the project.
 After some urging, Gilliland agreed and went to work on “reverse engineering” of the Perfect Swing because there were no blueprints for the device that was originally called Power Snap.
 The name was changed with a comment from SMM machinist Mike Pope.
 The name stuck, and Wolfla came up with a tagline, “It’s a winner – be a winner.”
 After testing by coaches and sports notables, the fifth prototype was approved.
 “I’ve never seen anything like this in my life,” said Wolfla, who is a familiar sports enthusiast in and around Beech Grove.
 “I had never obtained a patent, either.”
 Then in his familiar laugh, Wolfla commented, “I can’t even spell entrepreneur and I am one.”
 Wolfla formed BU Technologies officers, a board, and an advisory board of mostly Southsiders.
 BU Technologies was recently incorporated by the state.
 Wolfla is the corporation’s president with vice presidents Gilliland, chairman of the board William T. Kelsey, Greg Cox, and David Mayfield (secretary).
 “We have the prototype and it’s good enough to go to market,” Wolfla said.
 “The ones who have tried it out, think it’s great.
 It’s a winner, so you can be a winner, too.”
 Different units can be made for specific training for golf, tennis, and ice hockey.
 For now, the emphasis by BU Technologies is on the production and marketing of the Perfect Swing.
 Info: 317-782-8381 SOUTHSIDER VOICE PHOTO BY AL STILLEY)